Empty Rotorua house for sale burgled, new carpet and curtains taken

 "There are some really nice people out there and it is heartening."

-Rotorua police area prevention manager Inspector Ewan Dunsmuir said burglaries could be opportunistic or pre-planned.
+Rotorua police area prevention manager Inspector Ewan Dunsmuir said burglaries could be opportunistic or planned.

 "Property usually taken from burglaries are electronic items, wallets and cash.
 These items are generally able to be carried from properties and often concealable, valuable and able to be either re-used or sold on."